github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 Before you analyze your code using CodeQL, you need to create a CodeQL database containing all the data required to run queries on your code.
+You can create CodeQL databases yourself using the CodeQL CLI, or download them from GitHub.com.

 CodeQL analysis relies on extracting relational data from your code, and using it to build a :ref:`CodeQL database <codeql-database>`.
 CodeQL databases contain all of the important information about a codebase, which can be analyzed by executing CodeQL queries against it.
+GitHub creates and stores CodeQL databases for a large number of open-source projects.
+For more information, see ":ref:`Downloading CodeQL databases from GitHub.com <downloading-codeql-databases-from-github-com>`."

+You can also create CodeQL databases yourself using the CodeQL CLI.
 Before you generate a CodeQL database, you need to:

 - Install and set up the CodeQL CLI.
 For more information, see